sunitdev/sunitdev/README.md

     <br>
     <p>
         <strong>
-            Currently I work as a Full Stack Engineer at Amazon.<br /><br />
-            I have <strong>5+ years</strong> of experience working with startups as well as multinational organizations.
+            I have <strong>7+ years</strong> of experience working with startups as well as multinational organizations.
 I have been involved in the entire lifecycle of product development.
 Right from brainstorming the product idea on a whiteboard, to developing the product, monitoring and maintenance and measuring the customer engagement.<br><br>